Ronald Jhun

-Ronald Andrew Jhun Jr. (born September 21, 1970) is an American professional mixed martial artist who most recently competed in the Welterweight division.
+Ronald Jhun (born September 21, 1970) is an American professional mixed martial artist who most recently competed in the Welterweight division.
 A professional competitor since 1998, Jhun has formerly competed for the UFC, Strikeforce, Shooto, King of the Cage, Rumble on the Rock, and the World Fighting Alliance.
 Jhun is the former King of the Cage Welterweight Champion.

 Background

 Born and raised in Honolulu, Hawaii, Jhun competed in football through high school and also competed in wrestling during his junior and senior years.
 After graduating, Jhun was introduced to mixed martial arts by his brother-in-law, Ray Cooper, and David Pa'aluhi, who would both also go on to have success as professional MMA fighters.

 Mixed martial arts career

 Early career

 Jhun made his professional mixed martial arts debut in 1998, competing under the SuperBrawl banner.
 Jhun compiled an overall record of 21–11–1 and won the King of the Cage Welterweight Championship before being signed by the UFC.